 Panel files previously made with Panel Editor can be used with Circuit Builder as long as they can be loaded into this version of JMRI.
-Circuit Builder will upgrade the track icons to Indicator Track icons.
+Circuit Builder upgrades plain track icons to Indicator Track icons.
 See The Item Palette for more information about Indicator track icons.

-- Only track and portal icons can be selected.
+- Only track or portal or signal icons can be selected.

 - Add Detector Circuit - Create an OBlock track circuit and assign the icons that display it.
 You will be prompted for the system and user names to create a new OBlock.
 Then you will be in circuit editing mode.

 - Edit Circuit Portals - Create or edit Portals connecting two track circuits.
-You will be asked to select an OBlock from a picklist.
-Then you will be in portal editing mode.
+After choosing an OBlock, you will be in portal editing mode.
 In this window you define Portals by positioning them over track icons to connect OBlocks.

 - Edit Circuit Paths - Create or edit the paths (OPath) through a track circuit.
-You will be asked to select an OBlock from a picklist.
-Then you will be in path editing mode.
+After choosing an OBlock you will be in path editing mode.
 In this window you define OPaths by selecting track and portal icons.

-- Edit Portal Direction Icons - since 3.8 Choose arrows to indicate the direction of a Warrant route through a block.
-You will be asked to select an OBlock from a picklist.
-Then you will be in Portal icon editing mode.
+- Edit Portal Direction Icons - (since 3.8) Choose arrows to indicate the direction of a Warrant route through a block.
+After choosing an OBlock you will be in portal icon editing mode.
 In this window you configure portal icons so they show the direction of travel when a warrant is allocated.

-- Circuits without icons - Has a submenu for each track circuit OBlock that does not have an icon.
+- Circuits without icons in this panel - Has a submenu for each track circuit OBlock that does not have an icon.
 A track circuit needs at least one Indicator Track icon to display its state.

 - Highlight track icons needing conversion - Highlights all track icons that are not Indicator Track icons.
 If all track icons are Indicator Track icons, this menu item it labeled All track icons are Indicator icons

-- Circuits with Portal Icons misplaced - Has a submenu for each track circuit OBlock that has a Portal icon positioned incorrectly.
+- Circuits with misplaced Portal Icons - (since 4.16) Has a submenu for each track circuit OBlock that has a Portal icon positioned incorrectly.

 - Check Portal and Path errors - Examines the Portal and OPath definitions looking for errors or incomplete information.
 A dialog box is displayed listing any errors found.

-- In this mode, mouse clicks on a track icon in the basic window frame toggles selection of the track.
-Select the icons you want to use to display the track circuit (i.e. OBlock).
-The icons for a track circuit should be contiguous.
+In this mode, mouse clicks on a track icon in the basic window frame toggles selection of the track.
+Select the icons you want to use to display the track circuit.
+The icons for a track circuit typically are, but need not be contiguous.
 The icons that display the circuit are highlighted in blue.
-Selecting other icon types has no effect.
-Also, panel items cannot be dragged and repositioned.
+Icon types other than track icons cannot be selected.
+No icons can be dragged.

 - At the top of the window is a non-editable field to show the current state of the circuit.

-- The Dialog window has a text field to change the name of the circuit (OBlock User Name) and a [Change Name] button to accomplish a name change.
+- The window has a text field to enter the length of the OBlock and button for either

 - The Convert Icons button will convert the icons in the circuit to Track Indicator icons if they are not already icons of this type.
 This can be done later.
-Converted icons may need to be repositioned.
-This can be done after leaving Circuit Editing mode (pressing the [Done] button).
+Converted icons may need to be rotated and repositioned.

 - The Done button completes the creation and editing of the track circuit.

-The purpose of this window is to create and edit portals.
+Portal Editing modeUse this window create and edit portals.
 A portal is represented by a red circle icon.
-The blocks it connects are determined by positioning the portal icon so it spans the two blocks it connects.
-That is, the icon should overlap a track icon representing each of the two blocks with the red circle.
+The blocks it connects are determined by positioning a portal icon so it spans the two blocks it connects.
+That is, the icon should overlap a track icon representing each of the two blocks.
 In this mode, only portal icons can be repositioned.
 No other panel items can be moved or selected.

 - The Edit Portal window has a list of the portals already defined for the track circuit (OBlock) and a text field to name new portals to be created.
 The window also has a icon to represent portals as a red circle in the main window.